 - yellowing of the eyes or skin (jaundice)

 - generally feeling unwell and having poor appetite

-- loss of hearing
+- · loss of hearing

-- ringing or buzzing in the ears
+- · ringing or buzzing in the ears

-- fast, irregular or pounding heart beat
+- Abnormal heart rhythms (including palpitations, a faster heartbeat, a lifethreatening irregular heart beat called torsades de pointes or abnormal ECG heart tracing) or heart stopping (cardiac arrest)

-- chest pain
+- · chest pain

 - muscle pain, weakness and joint swelling

 - dizziness, drowsiness, confusion, hallucinations, fits

-- severe diarrhoea especially if bloody
+- · severe diarrhoea especially if bloody

-- any vision problem
+- · any vision problem

-- any type of skin rash, itching hives, serious scaly red rash with bumps under the skin and blisters.
+- any type of skin rash, itching hives, serious scaly red rash with bumps under the skin and blisters

 The above list contains serious side effects that may require medical attention.
-Serious side effects are rare.
+Serious side effects are rare serious allergic reaction (shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin).